erizov/Professor/semester_6/lecture_36_inference_optimization/model_caching/README.md

 ### Comprehension

 1. Can you explain how Model Caching works in your own words?
-2. What is the key insight or technique that makes Model Caching efficient?
+2. What is the key insight or algorithm that makes Model Caching efficient?

 ### Analysis